How a renovation loan can solve your home headaches

 There’s a loan for that—your reno loan options

-- Fannie Mae HomeStyle Renovation Loan: Offers a wide range of renovation projects—from needed repairs to luxury upgrades—and can be used when purchasing a new home.
+- Fannie Mae HomeStyle and Freddie Mac CHOICERenovation Loans: Offers a wide range of renovation projects—from needed repairs to luxury upgrades—and can be used when purchasing a new home.
 It also allows you to borrow against the future value of your home.

-- FHA 203k: The Federal Housing Administration (FHA’s) loan includes standard and limited options as well as a refinance option, and also can be used when purchasing.
-These types of loans are specifically to be used while working with a contractor.
+- FHA 203k*: The Federal Housing Administration (FHA) loan includes standard and limited options as well as a refinance option, and also can be used when purchasing.

-Guaranteed Rate Affinity, LLC is a private corporation organized under the laws of the State of Delaware.
-It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the US Department of Agriculture or any other government agency.
+Guaranteed Rate is a private corporation organized under the laws of the State of Delaware.
+It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the Nevada Department of Veterans Services, the US Department of Agriculture, or any other government agency.
+No compensation can be received for advising or assisting another person with a matter relating to veterans’ benefits except as authorized under Title 38 of the United States Code.